Lubrum/Data_Analysis-Technical-Drawing/README.md

 ```
 # Fifth Part - Dataset 1 - Advanced Statistics

-In this part we begin to test some hyphotesis about the independent variables and the students final grade.
-First we will separate our analysis by discipline, including all students (except dropout students).
-We start with Technical Drawing I.
+In this part I begin to test some hyphotesis about the independent variables and the students final grade.
+First I will separate our analysis by discipline, including all students (except dropout students).
+I started with Technical Drawing I.

-We first turn the data from period column to numbers, and them to factor.
-We did the same for the years.
+First, I turn the data from period column to numbers, and them to factor.
+I did the same for the years.

 ```R
 dfII_without_dropout$periodo[dfII_without_dropout$periodo == "1.
 Semestre"] <- 1